MaximilianoTRZ/omdb_api_java_app/README.md

 ## How to Use the Application
 After the dependencies are downloaded, the application can be executed by navigating to the directory containing the jar file and running the command ```java -jar <jar-file-name>```.
 To use the application, execute the JAR file and follow the instructions displayed in the console.
 Alternatively, the application can be run using the Maven command ```mvn exec:java -Dexec.mainClass=org.app.Main```.

+## Classes and Functions Docs

+The full classes and functions documentation can be found in the ```documetation``` folder inside the repository.

 ### Options Menu
 First, you will see an options menu as following: